The Royal Australasian College of Surgeons Indigenous

 Surgical Science Examination).

 - Attendance or

-presentation of a paper and/or poster at a medical, surgical or
+presentation of a paper at a medical, surgical or indigenous health

 professional development activities deemed appropriate and of